Hamberfim/typescript_standalone_webapp/README.md

 }
 ```

+create a 'src' folder in the root dir and add a index.ts to it with a console.log("some message)

 4. npm i -D typescript webpack webpack-cli ts-loader
 5. npm i -D webpack-dev-server
 6. new file in root dir 'webpack.config.js'